Microflow/PVC-Sax/SHOVEL-GUITAR-ONE.md

 ##### Guitar Parts

-- Tuning pegs.
+Buy all bolts the same, if possible.
+Paint them black or gold.

+Buy 10 bolts total.
+4 Angle Irons.

+###### From a Hardware Store

-- 2 nuts for the bridge.
+- 2 bolts for the bridge.
-- Metal angle thing to raise the strings.
+- Angle Iron to raise the strings.
-- Metal angle thing for the bridge.
+- Angle Iron for the bridge.
 - 2 Bolts for the strap.

-- Pickup (Seymour Duncan)
+###### From a Guitar Shop

 - 3 strings (E A and D?)
-- Strap
+- Strap GOT

+##### Guitar Parts Got

+- Pickup (Seymour Duncan) GOT
--
+- Tuning Pegs GOT

-Anything else I’ve missed?

-Could make a piezo stompbox, too.

 ### Parts to Buy